Get insider access

 Download

-After calibration, this monitor has outstanding accuracy.
-Colors are displayed almost perfectly, and any remaining inaccuracies aren't noticeable.
+After calibration, this monitor has exceptional accuracy.
+It displays colors almost perfectly, and any remaining inaccuracies aren't noticeable.
+Calibrating it also allows you to use any of the picture settings that are locked out in the sRGB mode.

 Picture Quality